RaviRishav66/Consumer-Goods-Ad-Hoc-Insights/README.md

 **Tools used -**

 * I used My SQL to answer the questions
-* and Power BI for visualization
+* Power BI for visualization

-## 10 Ad-Hoc Requests and Answers:
+## 10 Ad-Hoc Requests and Outputs:

 ### 1. Provide the list of markets in which customer "Atliq Exclusive" operates its business in the APAC region.